-Even for those not performing the pilgrimage, Hajj, the first ten days of this month are considered very sacred and a time for increased reflection, seeking Allah's forgiveness, doing good and various other forms of worship.
+Even for those not performing the pilgrimage, Hajj, the first ten days of Zil Hajj are considered very sacred.
+They are a time for increased reflection, seeking Allah's forgiveness, doing good, and various other forms of worship.

-So sacred are the first ten days of Zul Hijjah that Allah swears an oath by them when He says in the Quran: "By the dawn; by the ten nights" [al-Fajr 89:1-2].
+So sacred are the first ten days of Dhul Hijjah that Allah swears an oath by them when He says in the Quran: "By the dawn; by the ten nights" (89:1-2).
 Swearing an oath by something indicates its importance and great benefit.

 What kinds of worship should be performed?

-While any good deed done for the sake of Allah according to the way He approves will be rewarded immensely during the first ten days, Insha Allah, some of the more specific actions mentioned in the Traditions of the Prophet are fasting and verbal Zikr (remembrance) of Allah.
+While any good deed done for the sake of Allah according to the way He approves will be rewarded immensely during the first ten days, God willing, some of the more specific actions mentioned in the Traditions of the Prophet are fasting and verbal Dhikr (remembrance) of Allah.

-In terms of fasting, it is particularly encouraged to fast on the ninth day of Zul-Hijjah, known in Arabic as Yawm Arafa.
+It is particularly encouraged to fast on the ninth day of Dhul-Hijjah, known in Arabic as Yawm al-Arafa.
 The Prophet used to fast on this day (al Nisai and Abu Dawud).
 Fasting on this day will expiate a Muslim's sins for two years.

-The verbal remembrance of Allah is another meritorious act during these first ten days of Zul Hijjah.
-The Prophet upon him) encouraged Muslims to recite a lot of Tasbeeh ("Subhan-Allaah"), Tahmeed ("Al-hamdu Lillaah") and Takbeer ("Allahu akbar") during this time.
+Dhikr, or the verbal remembrance of Allah, is another meritorious act during these first ten days of Dhul Hijjah.
+The Prophet encouraged Muslims to recite a lot of Tasbeeh (saying "Subhan Allah", which means Glory be to God), Tahmeed (saying “Alhamdu lillah” which means Praise be to God) and Takbeer (saying "Allahu akbar" which means God is Greater or God is the Greatest) during this time.

 Generally, all good deeds are rewarded highly at this blessed time.
-These actions include praying, reading Quran, making Dua (supplication), giving in charity and being good to our families.
+These actions include praying, reading the Quran, making Dua (supplication), giving in charity, and being good to our families.

 In addition, seeking Allah's forgiveness at this time is also encouraged.
 This means more than just a verbal expression of sorrow for past misdeeds.
 It also requires a firm resolution to avoid making the same mistakes in the future by giving up bad habits and behavior while sincerely turning to Allah.